jxnblk/blog/src/pages/interoperability.md

 A lot of interoperability could be realized, if we all, for example, named our color palette `colors` and named the font sizes we use `fontSizes`.
 What you do beyond that and what data format you use to store these values, is up to you.
-It's trivial to convert JSON to ES modules to YAML or even TOML (if you're crazy).
+It's trivial to convert JSON to ES modules to YAML or even TOML, if that's your thing.
 It's also just a data structure, so transforming between other data structures (e.g. design tools or GraphQL) should also be possible.
 This standard also wouldn't try to solve the extremely complex problems of how to name the colors themselves.